 A team from the Helmholtz Institute Münster (HI MS) is researching the technology and focusing on easily accessible, environmentally friendly electrolytes.
 In particular, they are optimizing the monitoring and control of the redox flow system using customized sensors.

-Scientists from the Institute of Energy and Climate Research – Fundamental Electrochemistry (IEK-9) are working on a special form of the redox flow battery, the iron slurry/air storage system.
+Scientists from the Institute of Energy Technologies - Fundamental Electrochemistry (IET-1) are working on a special form of the redox flow battery, the iron slurry/air storage system.
 Together with the battery manufacturer Varta and other cooperation partners, they aim to improve the rechargeability of this battery.